 This CMR study describes the quantile distribution of cross-sectional areas, distensibility and PWV of the thoracic aorta in heart-healthy children and young adults between their 3rd and 29th year of life.
 Defining the normal range for aortic size and bio-elastic properties is an important aid in the early detection of adverse aortic changes.

-reported aortic diameters measured by contrast-enhanced (CE) CMR angiography in 53 children.
+The CMR study from Kaiser et al. reported aortic diameters measured by contrast-enhanced (CE) CMR angiography in 53 children.
 This method was limited by the fact that CE-CMR images are static and represent a summation of all cardiac phases which may affect a comparison to ECG-gated acquisitions such as in echocardiography or in our study.
 Furthermore, they measured aortic diameters instead of cross-sectional areas.

-assessed aortic cross-sectional areas from enddiastolic spin echo images in 70 predominantly adult volunteers between the ages of 10 and 83 years.
+Another early CMR-study from Mohiaddin et al. assessed aortic cross-sectional areas from enddiastolic spin echo images in 70 predominantly adult volunteers between the ages of 10 and 83 years.
 We confirmed their finding that aortic dimensions are positively correlated with age, but our study also covers children younger than 10 years, an age range where aortic dimensions and cardiac structures change rapidly according to somatic growth in prepubertal children.
 Normal data for aortic cross-sectional areas have been reported by Rammos et al using angiocardiography.
 As in our study, they showed a good correlation between BSA and aortic cross-sectional areas.
 However, their reported data are smaller than in our study, which may be mainly caused by the different technique.

 However, the data from the mentioned studies are not exactly comparable to our measurements.
 Most studies used different imaging modalities[18–20].
 Furthermore, they report aortic diameters, or measured them in order to calculate cross-sectional areas.
 CMR allows a direct measurement of aortic cross-sectional areas which is a more accurate approach to assess aortic size, since vessels are not circular in all segments and show an inter-individual anatomic variability.

 The observed quantile distributions for aortic dimensions are of clinical value to detect pathologic anatomical changes of the aorta in children and young adults and will serve as reference values for future CMR research studies.